We are sorry but our online reporting is not available. We hope to have it back up and running during the summer.

 We place parking restrictions on the highway to control the manner in which parking takes place.

-To request information, report a problem with on street parking or apply for parking restrictions please use the button below.
+To request information, report a problem with on street parking or apply for parking restrictions please contact us.

 The website www.somersettraffweb.co.uk details all current and legally enforceable parking restrictions on our roads.